kdkrle/library_management/README.md

 ![renting](https://github.com/kdkrle/library_management/assets/59825527/5a5fe8ac-8eca-4ec2-8d78-67ec1b54ba26)

 _Picture 21: Renting_

+The deadline for returning the rented book is fifteen days.

 When the rent button is selected from the main screen, a window opens with a slightly different header than the others.
 Here, next to the name, there